recvfrom/clamav-faq/faq/Installing.md

 `` # yum install -y clamav ``

-On [Community Enterprise Operating System (CentOS)](http://centos.org/) the clamav package requires the [Extra Packages for Enterprise Linux (EPEL) repository](https://fedoraproject.org/wiki/EPEL).
+On [Community Enterprise Operating System (CentOS)] the clamav package requires the [Extra Packages for Enterprise Linux (EPEL) repository].

-On [RedHat Enterprise Linux (RHEL)](http://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) the EPEL release package has to be installed either manually or through RHN.
+On [RedHat Enterprise Linux (RHEL)] the EPEL release package has to be installed either manually or through RHN.

 ### Fedora <a id="fedora" class="anchor">&nbsp;</a> ###